HENRYMARTIN5/installarch/README.md

 - Creates a hostfile
 - Sets the root password
 - Creates a user and sets its password, also adds it to `sudoers`
-- Installs rEFInd to the disk
+- Installs Grub2 to the disk
 - Installs networking tools

 #### `postinstall.sh`